|

 package such as me, mm, mom, or ms to produce a formatted

-output immediately after it occurs (as with footnotes), or
+immediately after it occurs (as with footnotes), or references may

-later in the document (as with endnotes).
-When references
+document (as with endnotes).
+When references accumulate, multiple

-accumulate, multiple citations of the same reference produce a
+citations of the same reference produce a single formatted entry.

-preprocessor commands is a GNU refer extension.
-Documents
+commands is a GNU refer extension.
+Documents employing this

-employing this feature can still be processed by AT&T refer by
+feature can still be processed by AT&T refer by adding the lines

 .de R1